Budibase/website/content/blog/ai-agents/open-source-llms.md

 It also offers a high degree of flexibility for fine-tuning, making it a popular choice for use cases like chatbots, where developers don’t want to incur the comparatively high computational overhead that would come along with a larger model.

 Despite this, there are a few potential downsides.
 7B’s parameter count restricts the knowledge it can store compared to larger models.
-It’s also somewhat prone to hallucinations and doesn’t include moderation mechanisms.
-So, it may need additional safeguards for more sensitive use cases.
+It’s also somewhat prone to hallucinations, according to some reports.

 ### 3. Command R+